IHO S-57 (ENC)

 PRESERVE_EMPTY_NUMBERS=ON/OFF: If enabled, numeric attributes assigned an empty string as a value will be preserved as a special numeric value.
 This option should not generally be needed, but may be useful when translated S-57 to S-57 losslessly.
 Default is OFF.

 LNAM_REFS=ON/OFF: Should LNAM and LNAM_REFS fields be attached to features capturing the feature to feature relationships in the FFPT group of the S-57 file.
-Default is ON.
+Default is OFF.

 RETURN_LINKAGES=ON/OFF: Should additional attributes relating features to their underlying geometric primitives be attached.
 These are the values of the FSPT group, and are primarily needed when doing S-57 to S-57 translations.
 Default is OFF.

 RECODE_BY_DSSI=ON/OFF: Should attribute values be recoded to UTF-8 from the character encoding specified in the S57 DSSI record.
-Default is OFF.
+Default is ON starting with GDAL 3.4.1.

 LIST_AS_STRING=ON/OFF: (GDAL >= 3.2) Whether attributes tagged as list in S57 dictionaries should be reported as a String field, instead of a StringList.
 Default is OFF.
 Before GDAL 3.2, the behavior was equivalent to setting this option to ON.